Why is Managing Returns Important?

 Unfortunately, new shoppers are often affected by returns more than repeat shoppers.
 We can demonstrate this effect by looking at the return rate of each type of shopper.

 For this merchant, new shoppers have a return rate of over 5% more than repeat shoppers.
-This difference nullifies any effort to convert these customers and jeopardizes the future customer relationship.
+This difference nullifies any effort to convert these customers, jeopardizes the future customer relationship, and makes returns management difficult.

-You need to process returns effectively and ease the customer experience.
+You need to manage returns effectively and ease the customer experience.
 You also want to collect powerful insights to prevent returns in the future.

 This is precisely the role that return management software aims to play.